Panopticon Ride

 Our total mileage of over 100 miles and 12,000 feet of climbing was very satisfying and felt like we had achieved what we set out to do.

-The brilliant planning from my great fried Saul Muldoon was awesome to ensure the ride was off road as much as possible.
+The brilliant planning from my friend Saul Muldoon was awesome to ensure the ride was off road as much as possible.

 Bikepacking is an incredible way to explore the great outdoors, and the Yorkshire and Lancashire region is the perfect place to do it.
 With its rugged terrain, stunning views, and unique panopticons, it’s no wonder that this area is a popular destination for mountain bikers and outdoor enthusiasts alike.
 We had an unforgettable weekend and left with memories that would last a lifetime.